 If you drink alcohol every day, drink less before surgery.
 It will help with your healing and your recovery.

 The day before surgery

 If you’re having a general anaesthetic, you’ll need to avoid eating and drinking for some hours beforehand.
-In most cases, you can drink clear fluids like water, black tea, coffee, or pulp-free fruit juice for up to 2 hours before the anaesthetic, but check with your doctor.
+Your anaesthetist will tell you when to stop eating and drinking before surgery.

 You should plan how you’re going to get to hospital and get home.
 It’s best to ask family or a friend to help you get home and to help you at home afterwards.

 Ask your doctor how long you’ll be expected to stay in hospital after the operation.
 Some people need only a few hours before they can go home while others will be in for a few days or more.
 A few will be told they’ll wake up after surgery in an intensive care unit.
 It depends on the type of surgery, the type of anaesthetic, and your health.